-Maternity pay
+Maternity Pay

 Statutory Maternity Pay (SMP) is paid to employees who have at least 26 weeks' service immediately before the 15th week before the expected week of childbirth and whose pay is above the Lower Earnings Limit for paying National Insurance Contributions (this changes each year).
 Employees who earn below that amount may be entitled to a state benefit called Maternity Allowance (MA).
 The Council will provide you with an appropriate form to help you claim this, where appropriate.
 To pay SMP, the Council needs to be given at least 28 days' notice that you intend to claim it.
 This will normally be given when you inform the Council of your intended start date for maternity leave.
-If it is not possible

-Council of your intended start date for maternity leave.
 If it is not possible to give 28 days' notice, you should give as much notice as is reasonably practicable.